Northeastern Logo

 Overview

 So far, we've learned to observe representations (visualization), manipulate them (steering), and test causal importance (patching).
 Now we put it all together: reverse-engineering complete computational circuits.
 A circuit is a minimal, faithful subgraph of the network that implements a specific behavior.
-This week focuses on circuit discovery methodology using three fundamental case studies: induction (pattern-copying), binding (attribute-entity associations), and concept induction (semantic-level patterns).
+This week focuses on circuit discovery methodology, with the Indirect Object Identification (IOI) circuit in GPT-2 small as our main case study: how the model identifies who received an action (e.g., "Mary gave the milk to ____" → "John").
+We also cover binding (attribute-entity associations), concept induction (semantic-level patterns), automated discovery (ACDC), and testing circuit faithfulness.

 Learning Objectives